Be well prepared for your visit to Townsville Day Surgery

 You also have some responsibilities yourself as a patient, including:

 On the day of your procedure, you will be placed under an anaesthetic.
 This means that you cannot drive a motor vehicle for 24 hours after, as you will not be insured.
-You will either a relative or friend for the first night after discharge in case you become unwell.
+It is a requirement that someone is with you for the first night after discharge in case you become unwell.

 If you are unable to provide information regarding your nominated carer on the day of admission, we may need to cancel your procedure and reschedule for a later date.